Curator Watchlist

 Verdict

-A razor-sharp, viciously funny prestige drama about power, family, and emotional bankruptcy.
-It’s one of the defining TV series of the 2020s: brilliantly written, endlessly quotable, and escalating into a near-perfect final stretch.
+A razor-sharp, endlessly quotable prestige drama about power, family, and emotional bankruptcy.
+It’s one of the defining TV series of the 2010s and early 2020s, with a rare mix of elite writing, dark comedy, and escalating corporate warfare that pays off through all four seasons.

 Best for